laavanayadhawan/Moodly/README.md

 Moodly is a web application that displays you a playlist based on your current mood!
 I have employed a Face and Emotion Recognition API to detect the emotion on the users face.
 Accordingly, a Spotify playlist is displayed with 10 songs that match your mood!
 I have also employed Spotify's Authorization code flow to let the user grant access to his/her Spotify account and alllow the user to   listen to the indivdual songs or the complete playlist on his/her own Spotify account.
 The user can also Register and Login to keep a track of his/her moods in the Mood Log.

-TO LEARN HOW TO RUN THIS APPLICATION ON YOUR LOCAL MACHINE GO TO DEV_GUIDE.MD This is the landing page of my Website
+*TO LEARN HOW TO RUN THIS APPLICATION ON YOUR LOCAL MACHINE GO TO DEV_GUIDE.md*

+This is the landing page of my Website